Last update 7/27/2014 Alex Feller

 Random Acts of Heroic Love

+This picture taken of Rohatyn during World War One shows the many buildings that were destroyed.
 At the left, an Austrian soldier poses for the picture.
 In the middle, a women is walking.
 At the right, a boy stands at the corner.
+On the back of this photo, a description of Rohatyn is written by a soldier in German.

 "The real trouble for the Jews began with the outbreak of World War I. A few Jewish families, including mine, saved themselves by fleeing to Bohemia.
 Most Jews remained, however, and suffered great hardship at the hands of the Russians and, more to the point, at the hands of the local Ukrainian population.
 When the Russian Army left Knihynicze, in 1915, they deported the entire male population of the shtetl, including Rabbi Berel, into the depths of Russia.
 The women and children remained in the shtetl, untouched.
 The yoke of earning a livelihood now fell upon the women.
 The shtetl was nearly empty.
 Even worse was the situation of the children, as at this point, there weren't even any cheders.
 Children grew up without supervision and without education.
 This generation of youth didn't know a letter from a hole in the ground.